Scoring & Model

 - For each indicator, the scores are put in order from highest to lowest.
 This allows us to calculate a percentile for all areas that have a score.

-- The Population Characteristics score for a census tract is the average of the percentiles for all the Sensitive Populations indicators and Socioeconomic Factors indicators for that census tract.
+- The Population Characteristics score for a census tract is the average Sensitive Populations and Socioeconomic Factors component for that census tract.

 - To get the CalEnviroScreen score we multiply the Pollution Burden score by the Population Characteristics score.